Saaremaa: History

 In 1645, Saaremaa was ceded from Denmark–Norway to Sweden by the Treaty of Brömsebro.
 In 1721, along with the rest of Livonia, Saaremaa (then known by its Swedish name of Ösel) was ceded to the Russian Empire by the Treaty of Nystad, becoming a part of the Governorate of Livonia.

 In 1840, the first spa opened in Kuressaare (then known as Arensburg), and the town experienced renaissance and became a popular seaside resort.

 During World War I, the West Estonian Archipelago was conquered by Imperial German Army in October 1917 (Operation Albion) and remained occupied by Germans until the end of hostilities in November 1918.
 Thereafter Saaremaa became part of the newly independent Republic of Estonia.
 Most of the local Baltic German population of the island was resettled to Germany following the August 1939 Nazi–Soviet Pact.
-During World War II, the island was first occupied by the Soviet Red Army in June 1940 and, along with the rest of Estonian territory, formally annexed into the Stalinist USSR in August 1940.
+During World War II, the island was first occupied by the Soviet Red Army in June 1940 and, along with the rest of Estonian territory, formally annexed into the USSR in August 1940.
 On 8 August 1941, Soviet Naval Aviation started a bombing campaign on Berlin from Saaremaa.
 The island was then invaded and occupied by Nazi Germany later (Operation Beowulf).
 German troops were expelled and the island was reoccupied by the Soviet Red Army in the Moonsund Landing Operation in October and November 1944.
 In 1946, the Soviet military authorities declared Saaremaa a restricted zone closed to all non-local civilians, i.e., mainland Estonians and foreigners.
 It remained a restricted area until 1989.
 Estonia regained full independence in August 1991.